VTam25/Vitality/README.md

 # Vitality

-Fitness and health focused chrome extension made for MAHacks in 2017
+A fitness and health focused chrome extension made for MAHacks in 2017.

+<b> How to use </b>